New Members

 Hello lovely,

-I'm recently new to this site and did find the page a little daunting at first, on where to post and how to post any questions, I posted and didn't get a reply so deleted the post then realised what I was ment to be doing and redid the post.
-I think it would help if there was clear instructions on how to post when you first come onto the site, the more I'm on here the more I learn how to use it.
-Some people are very shy I was at first.
+I'm recently new to this site and found the page a little daunting at first regarding where to post and how to post any questions.
+I posted and didn't get a reply, so I deleted the post, then realized what I was meant to be doing and redid the post.
+I think it would help if there were clear instructions on how to post when you first come onto the site.
+The more I'm on here, the more I learn how to use it.
+Some people are very shy; I was at first.

 lovely